-Billing Specialist Resume Examples and Tips
+Billing Specialist Resume Guide + Tips + Example

 Efficient billing specialist with 11 years of experience performing various accounts receivable functions.
 Strong familiarity with claims procedures, collections techniques and customer query resolution.
 Knowledgeable about preparing invoices, processing payments and pursuing past-due balances.
 Well-versed in accurately coding different types of bills for clear record keeping and tracking.

-- Produce, distribute, and track more than 600 monthly invoices
+- Produce, distribute and track more than 600 monthly invoices.

 - Improve accounts payable processes and achieve a 30% reduction in late fees.

 - Work effectively with medical payers such as Medicare, Medicaid and commercial insurance companies to obtain timely and accurate payments.

 - Identified, researched and resolved billing variances to maintain system accuracy and currency.

 - Contacted up to 20 clients per week with past-due accounts to formulate payment plans and discuss restructuring options.

 - Managed efficient cash flow reporting, posted cash receipts and analyzed chargebacks, independently addressing and resolving issues.